cloudera/hue/docs/sdk/sdk.md

 		//your app will possibly be passed two arguments, a path, and an object called options
 		initialize: function(path, options) {
-			//this.parent calls this initialize method on the superclass, in this case, CCS.JBrowser
+			//this.parent calls this initialize method on the superclass, in this case, JFrame.Browser
 			//note that if the path isn't specified, we have a default path, /calculator/ this.parent(path || '/calculator/', options);

 			//now let's customize our application.
-We'll add an event listener for JBrowser's custom 'load' event this.addEvent('load', function(){
+We'll add an event listener for JFrame.Browser's custom 'load' event this.addEvent('load', function(){
 				alert('I just loaded this url: ' + this.currentPath);
 			}.bind(this)); //don't forget to bind your function to this instance (see below)